June 2022

 December 2017

-Facilities management must allow the maintenance and renewal of equipment.
-For this, an economic model must make it possible to clear recipes to ensure the durability of these facilities, or even their development.
+Facilities management must enable the maintenance and renewal of equipment.
+To do this, an economic model must make it possible to generate revenues enabling to ensure the sustainability of these installations, and even their development.

 Actions